 - There are many constructions of groups with exotic properties which arise as colimits of hyperbolic groups. - One example is the construction of groups with expanders due to Gromov, see Arzhantseva-Delzant.
-These yield counterexamples to the Baum-Connes Conjecture with coefficients due to Higson-Lafforgue-Skandalis. - However, our results show that these groups do satisfy the Full Farrell-Jones Conjecture and hence also the other conjectures mentioned above. - Many groups of the region 'Hic abundant leones' in the universe of groups in the sense of Bridson do satisfy the Full Farrell-Jones Conjecture. - We have no good candidate for a group (or for a property of groups) for which the Farrell-Jones Conjecture may fail.
+These yield counterexamples to the Baum-Connes Conjecture with coefficients due to Higson-Lafforgue-Skandalis. - However, our results show that these groups do satisfy the Full Farrell-Jones Conjecture and hence also the other conjectures mentioned above. - We have no good candidate for a group (or for a property of groups) for which the Farrell-Jones Conjecture may fail.